40343450/SEMCourseworkGroupB/use_cases/use_case7.md

+# USE CASE
-#Produce a Report of all the cities in the world organised by largest population to smallest.
+# Produce a Report of all the cities in the world organised by largest population to smallest.

-##Goal
+## Goal

-As a user I want to produce a report of all the cities in the world organised by largest population to smallest so that the data can be used by the organisation
+As a user I want to produce a report of all the cities in the world organised by largest population to smallest

 ## Scope